NikolozDarsalia/message-campaign-engagement-analysis/nd_notebooks/README.md

             "description": "Hours to open for previous message", "calculation": "Shifted time_to_open_hours by 1 position per client", "use_case": "Previous engagement speed"
+        },
+        "time_to_click_hours_prev": {
+            "description": "Hours to click for previous message", "calculation": "Shifted time_to_click_hours by 1 position per client", "use_case": "Previous conversion speed"
         }
     },